 This pragmatic perspective is based on her 20 years’ experience as a global inclusion, equity, & diversity executive for AXA, Microsoft, & HP.
 Lisa knows well the realities of creating change inside large, global organisations.
 In 2013, she founded the Inclusion Institute and focuses on designing organisational and behavioural change strategy and actions.
 Her practice is based on collaborative partnership with clients on how to successfully achieve their goals within an inclusive culture for sustainable and equitable growth.
 She also coaches change makers and leaders to enable them to carry the work forward in their own organisations.
-Lisa works with groups to focus on inclusion, such as by serving on several advisory boards, chairing conferences, founding the Europe-based Global D&I Forum, and as an expert panellist for the Global Diversity & Inclusion Benchmarks.
+Lisa works with groups to focus on inclusion, such as by serving on several advisory boards, chairing conferences, founding the Europe-based Global D&I Forum, and as an expert panellist for the Global Diversity, Equity & Inclusion Benchmarks.

 In addition to the Inclusion Nudges Guidebook and the Inclusion Nudges Action Guide Series, Lisa has co-authored three global research studies.
 Her 2016 research report “A Fresh Look at Women Networks” offers insights and advice on increasing the effectiveness of women networks.
 In 2017, she wrote a report for Newsweek on impactful inclusion and diversity actions.
 Lisa’s research in 2019 examined ways to have an inclusive ‘remote’ working experience, offering insights and designs to increase connection and belonging across location-distributed teams.

-Lisa grew up in a lower middle-class, military, conservative family in the U.S. Her family came from many generations of Southern poor, farming, and working-class white people who immigrated in the late 1700’s from England.
+Lisa grew up in a lower middle-class, military, conservative family in the U.S. Her family came from many generations of Southern poor, farming, and working-class white people who immigrated in the 1700’s from England and Ireland.
 Her maternal grandmother's mother was Cherokee Native American, but unfortunately this culture was not passed through the family.
 Social mobility came from Lisa and her family having white privilege within a deeply racist, sexist, discriminatory, and violent culture.
 Her grandmother's gentle spirits are with Lisa as she cooks the food of her past—representing the complex legacy of the many people of her hometown of Charleston, South Carolina, including enslaved Black people, slave owners, farmers, poor people, Native American people, and immigrants.